ccmarris/python-bloxone/documentation/source/b1user-usage.rst

 --------

 .. todo::
-    These examples are placeholders, useful, but actual example set here is on the todo.
+    These are simple examples to show basic syntax.

 .. code-block:: python